fjosuna/FootballWorldCupScoreBoard/README.md

-# Football World Cup Score Board Library
+# Football World Cup Score Board Solution

-	Library that implements requirements to execute the operations on matches.

 	The solution include the following projects:

 ## FootballWorldCupScoreBoard.Business
+	Library that implements requirements to execute the operations on matches.

 	Include the following clases:

 	* Class Game.- Its  responsibility is to store  match's info like home team, away team, score home team and score away team.
 Implements the following methods:
+		- Getter for home team, away team, score home team and score away team properties
 		- Constructor method to init the object
 		- UpdateScore method to change score of the match

-	* Clase Scoreboard.- Its responsibility is to store and management a list of matches.
+	* Class Scoreboard.- Its responsibility is to store and management a list of matches.
 Implements the following methods:
 		- StartGame.- Create a new game into the list.
 If the match already exists throw an Exception
 		- UpdateScore.- Change the score of a match.
 If the match does not exists  throw an Exception
 		- FinishGame.- Remove the match of the list.
 If the match does not exists  throw an Exception